 If you are taken care of and feel great, right from the beginning, you will be able to take better care of everyone else.

 While I can’t give you any fashion tips, cause I need to hire a wardrobe consultant myself.
-I can share with you my tips to help you zone out your closets as well as the essentials that every closet needs so you can feel like that empowered beauty you are.
+I can share with you my tips to help you zone out your closets as well as the essentials that every closet needs so you can feel like that empowered beauty that you are.

 2. Create Categories Within Your Closet